Air Fryer Hacks You'll Wish You Knew Sooner

 Up front, it's a simple question: should you thaw out your frozen vegetables before popping them in the air fryer?
 It's no secret that the process of air frying is one of the tastiest ways you can prepare your daily intake of veggies, but how can you ensure that they don't end up soggy nonetheless?
 The answer is that it depends, but most of the time, you should air fry your frozen veggies as they are without thawing them out beforehand.
 This is also another food that you'll want to preheat your appliance for.

-When frozen vegetables are defrosted, they begin to release the moisture trapped by those low temperatures in your freezer and can start to get soggy.
+When frozen vegetables are defrosted, they begin to release the moisture trapped by those low temperatures in your freezer, so they can start to get soggy.
 Putting them straight into a blazing hot air fryer doesn't give that moisture a chance to soak into the veggies.
 That being said, some vegetables like bell peppers, cauliflower, and broccoli hold up to the freezing process better, so if you're just dying to thaw your veggies beforehand, it isn't going to hurt these varieties.
 Even so, it saves time and effort to simply pop them in, press a button, and give it a few minutes.

 Use a toothpick to keep things together